aurzenligl/prophy/docs/other_schemas.rst

 Sack schema
 ------------

-Prophy messages can be defined in a mix of C++ language subset, called Sack.
+Prophy messages can be defined in a C++ language subset, called Sack.

 In this mode Prophy messages are defined by C++ structs and classes, which may contain enums, typedefs and unions.